 - how the court system works

-Seeking the help of a lawyer is particularly important in cases where there has been family violence or there is substance abuse, or serious mental illness.
+Seeking the help of a legal adviser is particularly important in cases where there:

 However you decide to make your parenting arrangements, it's important to focus on your children's best interests.

 Options for reaching an agreement

 There are many advantages to reaching an agreement instead of having someone else, like a judge, make decisions for you.
 The main advantage is that you know your children best.
 In addition: